MJKagone/opengl-rendering-engine/README.md

 [OpenGLScene.webm](https://github.com/user-attachments/assets/ad682867-f6ab-464b-afb4-fddeb1e27db4)

-A barebones 3D rendering engine built to learn graphics programming with the help of the LearnOpenGL tutorials.
+A WIP 3D rendering engine built to learn graphics programming with the help of the LearnOpenGL tutorials.
 Interactive scene editing will be added later – for now everything is hardcoded in the main application loop.

 ## Features